erkekin/mobile-companies-in-ankara/README.md

 # Mobile app companies locating in Ankara

-I decided to make an inventory of mobile app companies in Ankara in order for developers to look around and see the possibilities around.
-In case of any lack of information dont hesitate to contribute.
+I decided to make an inventory of mobile app companies in Ankara in order for developers to look around and discover the local possibilities.
+In case of any lack of information don't hesitate to contribute.

 ## Mobile first